ProofSnap smart contracts and digital evidence illustration

 • Automatic notarization: Multiple parties automatically notified when evidence captured

-Decentralized Evidence Repositories
+Decentralized Evidence Repositories on IPFS and Arweave

 • Evidence stored on IPFS (InterPlanetary File System) or Arweave